ayush51/tutorial/tutorial.md

 ![example website with adapted Surfly button](https://raw.github.com/surfly/tutorial/master/screens/adapted_surfly_button.png)

-The button, by default, will only be shown if an agent is logged in to the Surfly admin page.
+The button, by default, will only be shown if an agent is logged into the Surfly admin page.
 This can also be disabled, if you wish.

 <a name="session_id"></a>
 #### The session ID approach